-The vision statement, which was endorsed by Council in May 2022, provides the overall vision for what North Cowichan's transportation network aspires to be once the development build-out as envisioned in the OCP is realized.
+The vision statement, which was endorsed by Council in May 2022, provides the overall vision for what North Cowichan's transportation network aspires to be in the long term.
 It builds on and aligns with other important community planning processes including the 2022 Climate Action and Energy Plan Update.